DLXPlugins/simple-comment-editing/readme.txt

 == Changelog ==

-= 3.0.7 =
+= 3.0.9 =
-* Released 2023-08-14
+* Released 2023-08-24
-* Trail 2 of fixing long timers in compact mode.
-* Fixing issue with the timer not showing correctly in compact mode.
+* Added support for LaTeX when editing comments.
+You should use a plugin like <a href="https://wordpress.org/plugins/mathjax-latex/">WP LaTeX</a> to render the LaTeX.

 = 3.0.5 =
 * Released 2023-08-08